List of Marvel Comics characters: G: Skrull imposter

-Grasshopper V
+Fifth Grasshopper

 The fifth Grasshopper is a member of the Great Lakes Avengers.
 Unlike the other Grasshoppers, he manages to survive past his initial appearance.
+During the storyline "Reckoning War", Grasshopper and the Great Lakes Avengers are attacked by Cormorant, who takes the legs off his suit to reassemble his armor.

+Powers and abilities of Grasshopper

+The first Grasshopper's powers are derived entirely from a powered suit, metallic green in color and with an appearance reminiscent of his namesake.
+The suit's primary ability is that of a powerful vertical leap, powered by long robotic legs.
+Its secondary abilities include "Insectroid Sensors", which work as an early warning system, and Zoom Lenses, which provide long range sight.

 Gray Goblin

 Gray Goblin (sometimes spelled Grey Goblin) is the name of several characters appearing in American comic books published by Marvel Comics.

 Gabriel Stacy

 Gabriel Stacy, the twin brother of Sarah Stacy and the apparent son of Norman Osborn and Gwen Stacy, appeared as the first Gray Goblin in The Amazing Spider-Man #514.
 He also appeared in The Spectacular Spider-Man and Amazing Spider-Man presents: American Son.
 His outfit is a gray-recolored version of Green Goblin's outfit.

 Lily Hollister

 Lily Hollister, Harry Osborn's ex-fiancé, first appeared in The Amazing Spider-Man #545 and had her first appearance as Menace (also known as the second Gray Goblin) in The Amazing Spider-Man #549.

 Gray Goblin in other media

 The Lily Hollister incarnation of Gray Goblin appears in Spider-Man: Edge of Time, voiced by Tara Strong.